fusioncharts/backbone-fusioncharts/README.md

 $ npm install backbone-fusioncharts --save
 ```

-Also install `fusionCharts`, if it is not already installed:
+Also install `fusioncharts`, if it is not already installed:

 ```bash
 $ npm install fusioncharts --save